 Use Kindful to enter and track Grants.
-You can track donations and other interactions with your current donors, you can also use Kindful to help manage your grant applications.
+You can track donations and other interactions with your current donors, and also use Kindful to help manage your grant applications.
 This article provides a recommended solution along with suggested steps for tracking grants within Kindful.

 A General Understanding

 You can utilize Contacts, Campaigns(s), Pledges, Notes, Tasks, and Transactions to track grants.